MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 ### Committing a Change

 Now you're going to have to tell Git that you've made changes to the local repo.
-Whenever we tell git about the changes we've made to the project, we call it a commit.
-You can add multiple changes in multiple files in just one commit.
-Git will figure it all out.
+Whenever we tell git about the changes we've made to the project, we call it a commit. **You can add multiple changes in multiple files in just one commit** -- for example, I can create a hundred files in the directory and call a single commit.
+Git will figure it all out and list those hundred files as one change to the repo.

 For **terminators**, committing is one simple command that you can run wherever in the directory.
 Call `git commit -m "<message>"`, where `<message>` is something to describe the changes that you've made in this change to the project.
 Trust me, you're going to want to describe your commits well.